KlimaDAO/carbon-subgraph/README.md

+# DEPRECATED!
+This codebase has been consolidated into https://github.com/klimadao/klima-subgraph
+# so this repo is now archived!

 # carbon-subgraph

 Polygon Bridged Carbon Analytics

 The main subgraph that houses all of the data components indexed by a graph node.